Hubert PERES

 • Co-director of the Tempus TACIS program at the IEP in Bordeaux and Grenoble – University of Barcelona – Baku Institute of Public Administration (Azerbaijan), 1998–2001.

-• Scientific Advisor for Program Management (CSP) of the SHS2 Group – Social Norms, Institutions, and Behaviors – Research Evaluation Department.
+• Scientific Advisor for Program Management (CSP) for the SHS2 Group—Social Norms, Institutions, and Behaviors—Research Evaluation Department.

 • Director of CEPEL (Center for Political Studies of Latin Europe), UMR 5112 CNRS-UM1 (2004–2014).

-• Expert with the FRS-FNRS (Fund for Scientific Research), Wallonia-Brussels Federation, Belgium, since 2013.
+• Expert with the FRS-FNRS (Scientific Research Fund), Wallonia-Brussels Federation, Belgium, since 2013.

-• Program Director for the Master’s 2 program in “International Cooperation and Development” (since 2008).
+• Program Director for the Master 2 program in “International Cooperation and Development” (since 2008).

 • Elected member of the UM1 Scientific Council (2008–2014).